 Why do dental implants cost so much?
 Affordable implants.

 Dental implants are expensive.
 My experience has been that, in some situations, they are one of the most satisfying procedures done for patients.
 There are a few procedures in dentistry that bring smiles to both the patient and the Dentist.
-A well done set of porcelain veneers or crowns can transform a poor smile into something the patient just loves to show by smiling all the time.
-Even though it was expensive, the patient feels a new sense of self confidence that is worth the expense.
+A well-done set of porcelain veneers or crowns can transform a poor smile into something the patient just loves to show by smiling all the time.
+Even though it was expensive, the patient feels a new sense of self-confidence that is worth the expense.

 A patient that wears loose dentures is mostly disabled from a mechanical chewing perspective.
 Their chewing forces decreases from 700 pounds per square inch to 70 psi.
 Patients learn to accept to smile with a slight fear of their teeth slipping or moving.
 They also learn that they cannot chew some foods anymore.
-When implants can be placed and a new denture attached to them, the patient gets a tremendous amount of satisfaction from their new ability to chew and speak with a new found confidence.
+When implants can be placed and a new denture attached to them, the patient gets a tremendous amount of satisfaction from their new ability to chew and speak with a newfound confidence.

-Most patients thinks of an implant as a single replacement tooth.
+Most patients think of an implant as a single replacement tooth.
 A dentist thinks of all the components needed to replace that “tooth”.
 An implant tooth consists of a dental fixture (screw), dental abutments and screws (healing and restorative) and finally the porcelain crown placed on the abutment.
-So the more parts the more risk ill-fitting, the more cost to allow the perfect tooth for your situation.
+So the more parts the more risk of ill-fitting, and the more cost to allow the perfect tooth for your situation.

 If you have any questions please call 302-999-8113 and as for a free implant consultation